Unapproved aircraft part: History

 An FAA study concluded that, from May 1973 to April 1996, unapproved parts contributed to 174 aircraft accidents and minor incidents, causing 39 injuries and 17 fatalities.
 None of the accidents and incidents in the study involved major commercial airlines.
 Some critics, including William Cohen, a member of the U.S. Senate from Maine, argued that the FAA may have understated the role of unapproved parts of some accidents because the agency did not want to take the responsibility of regulating the aircraft parts industry.
 James Frisbee, who retired in 1992 as the quality control head of Northwest Airlines, argued that unapproved parts may have been a factor in far more accidents than the numbers stated on U.S. federal accident and incident records.

 The United States Congress passed the Aircraft Safety Act of 2000, allowing the government to target the sale and use of unapproved parts.

 Around 2003, the U.S. state of Florida was an international center for the vending of unapproved aircraft parts.

 Old and faulty parts scavenged from scrapped aircraft were sold illegally as new parts in Italy from the late 1990s, and were reported in 2002 to be possibly linked to up to ten air crashes.
 Unapproved parts are considered to have played a role in about 24 crashes that killed seven people and injured 18 between 2010 and 2016.

+In the United Kingdom, between 2019 and 2023, a company called AOG Technics supplied an estimated 60,000 parts for CFM56 engines with forged documents.
+The director of the company pleaded guilty to fraudulent trading and, in February 2026, he was sentenced to 56 months imprisonment.